shs-plasma/qn-guide-examples/AI/evm-mcp-server/README.md

 - Replace `/absolute-path-to` with the absolute path to the `evm-mcp-server` directory.
 - `DEPLOYER_PRIVATE_KEY` is required only for contract deployment.
 Keep it secret; never commit to git.
 - `SOURCIFY_URL` is optional; defaults to `https://sourcify.dev/server`.
+- `ROUTESCAN_API_KEY` is optional; used for Routescan explorer API and Etherscan-compatible queries.

 ## Test the MCP Server